riscv-admin/vector/minutes/2023/2023-09-11/README.md

 - Supporting control-flow divergence (including predicated instructions with additional masking features).

-- Support for matrix processing, in two flavors:
+- Support for matrix processing, in three flavors:

   - Fully integrated within the vector core, reusing vector registers (like the SiFive work).